A form of glare, which has become a trope in its own right.

 - Snowboarding game Amped had a series of pre-release screenshots, which showed a lens flare reflecting off the skier's goggles.
 The screenshots are shown here, and the fact that the lens flare was a default Adobe Photoshop application the rest of the screenshots to be scrutinized for flaws.

-- The Legend of Zelda: Ocarina of Time was the first Zelda game to use lens flare.
+- The Legend of Zelda: Ocarina of Time was the first Zelda game to use real-time lens flare (the ending cutscene in Link's Awakening featured a faux lens flare in one shot).
 The flare effect is actually not programmed properly, as the lens flare will display even if the sun is blocked.

 - In The Legend of Zelda: Majora's Mask, the aliens glow which produces a lens flare.
 Because there is no cross hair while aiming you bow, this makes it easier to shoot them by lining up the circles of light.

 - The Legend of Zelda: The Wind Waker uses a more realistic hexagonal lens flare plus the darkening of the screen when the camera is pointed at the sun to better simulate the effects of a digital video camera (the image on a digital camera darkens when the camera is pointed at a bright light).